(data choirs: marginalia)

 Bird species in the scatterplot for August number about 108, with new arrivals of rare or irregular birds making the August numbers rise slightly above those for July…

-In between the storms, in stretches of fine weather, a green and silver ambush of Veeries, Wood Thrushes, and Cuckoos.
+A stretch of fine days, a green and silver ambush of Veeries, Black and Yellow Cuckoos, Waxwings, and Wood Thrushes.

 Bobolinks, Black-and-White Warblers, Yellow Warblers, Warbling Vireos, Henslow’s Sparrows, Hummingbirds, King Rails, Terns, Upland and Solitary Sandpipers still sound in the settling of August’s ever-expanding quiet.